From the study year 2022/2023 also virtual access to lectures and tutorials.

-- Ability for independent research and development work, and leading a research group;
+- Ability for independent research-development work of a research group.

-- Ability to interpret and present the obtained scientific results in the form of a publication in international scientific periodicals;
+- Ability to present the obtained scientific results in the form of publications in international scientific journals.

 The program lasts 3 years and is divided into 6 semesters.
 After the publication of relevant scientific articles, the program ends with the preparation of the doctoral thesis.
 The program is structured in such a way that organized work is based on three types of learning units:

 - Compulsory methodological course, which offers extremely in-depth methodological knowledge, especially in the direction of finding innovative methods and innovative use and combining existing qualitative and quantitative methods.

 - Elective theoretical course chosen by the student based on the thematic orientation of his doctoral dissertation.

 - Compulsory seminars directly related to the preparation of the doctoral dissertation (Dissertation Proposal Seminar and Dissertation Seminar) and individual work for the doctoral dissertation.
 In the 2nd semester, the doctoral student prepares a disposition, which he develops into a doctoral dissertation in the 2nd and 3rd year with the help of a mentor and a possible co-mentor.

 The aim of the course is to endow the students with the methodological basis for preparation of their doctoral thesis.
 Within the course students will learn a number of quantitative and qualitative research methods, which will enable them to confidently start their doctoral research.

 Elective theoretical course